yashgode01/yashgode01/README.md

 ### Aspiring Data Analyst | Turning Data into Insights

-I'm an aspiring Data Analyst focused on using data to understand business problems, identify patterns, and generate actionable insights.
+I'm an aspiring Data Analyst focused on using data to understand business problems, identify patterns and generate actionable insights.

 I enjoy working with real-world datasets and building practical projects using Excel, SQL, Power BI and Python.